Ashcroft v. American Civil Liberties Union: Dissenting opinions

 Justice Antonin Scalia dissented, arguing that pornography in the media deserved no constitutional protection regardless of the existence of COPA, so that statute should not have been subjected to the strict scrutiny test.
 Justice Stephen Breyer delivered another dissent, arguing that COPA was indeed the least restrictive means to achieve the government's compelling interest in shielding children from Internet pornography.

 Subsequent developments

 The case was remanded to the Eastern District of Pennsylvania and went to trial again in 2006, at which time the government was given the opportunity to update its arguments in favor of enforcing COPA.
 The district court rejected the government's updated arguments, and this decision was appealed again to the Third Circuit.
 The circuit court ruled against the government again in 2008, once again upholding the injunction against enforcement.
-The government appealed this decision to the Supreme Court yet again in 2009, but this time the court denied certiorari, effectively striking COPA from the United States code, with the law never having taken effect.
+The government appealed this decision to the Supreme Court yet again in 2009, but this time the court denied certiorari, effectively striking COPA from the United States Code, with the law never having taken effect.

+In 2023, Texas introduced a law requiring pornographic sites like Pornhub to confirm the age of a user via their driver's license to access the site; several other states followed suit.
+The law was challenged on free speech grounds and was initially ruled unconstitutional under a strict scrutiny analysis at the district court, but that ruling was reversed by the Fifth Circuit, which used a rational basis review standard to find the state had a compelling interest in shielding children from such content.
+That ruling was appealed to the Supreme Court as Free Speech Coalition v.
+Paxton, with oral arguments in January 2025.
+There, the majority of justices questioned whether the decision from Ashcroft, where measures like filtering software could be used, was still valid given the advancement of technology.
+In a 6–3 decision in June 2025, the Supreme Court ruled that the Texas law passed the intermediate scrutiny test and only incidentally burdened the protected speech of adults.